Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

 \subsection{Integration Method and Model Components}

 The SLU network we proposed consists of two main components: ASR and NLU networks.
 For simple and robust integration via CTI, both networks are pre-trained with the same vocabulary.
-Given speech input $S$, the ASR network produces tokens with continuous probabilistic distribution after $softmax$ function and delivers the output vectors, $Z$ to the NLU network directly, and the NLU network finally outputs $Y$(intent, slot key, and value).
+Given speech input $S$, the ASR network produces tokens with a continuous probability distribution by $softmax$ function and delivers the output vectors, $Z$ to the NLU network directly as in Eq.~(\ref{eq1}).
+The NLU network finally outputs $Y$(intent, slot key, and slot value) as in Eq.~(\ref{eq2}).

-Note that we do not use $argmax$ operation that makes output distribution discrete.
-We use the ASR output vectors with softmax probability distribution, which is considered few-hot encoded vectors from the point of view of the NLU network, and hypothesize that it has noisy but richer information than one-hot encoding vectors from the conventional ASR hypothesis.
+We call this Z (the output of the ASR network) as CTI, which are considered few-hot encoded vectors from the point of view of the NLU network.
+We hypothesize that it is noisy but more informative than one-hot encoded vectors generated by the conventionally used $argmax$ function.

 If there is a confusing case between two tokens, the conventional ASR network makes only true/false binary predictions.
 In our proposed model, however, both pieces of information can be processed at the same time even with some noise.
+We may think of this as a richer feature that contains information about how the token sounds, rather than just noise.

-This integration method simply makes the SLU network trainable in an end-to-end manner, resulting in intermediate noisy textual representations.
-Figure~\ref{fig:propose_network_detail} shows our proposed model.
+As a result, the entire SLU network can be trained in an end-to-end manner, with the intermediate noisy text representation.
+Fig. \ref{fig:propose_network_detail} shows our proposed model.